 Electronic fuel injection

 When the electronic fuel injection made its appearance, the carburetor problem was resolved.
 The electronic fuel injection usually employs a fuel pump that feeds high-pressure fuel to injectors.
 There is one injector for each cylinder.
 Fuel metering is precise and the engine control unit (ECU) can control it individually for every cylinder.
 Better control and efficiency is possible when the fuel is injected directly into the cylinder via a direct-injection system.
 Click on the video to see an animated version of this process.
 Fuel-injection systems are under precise electronic control.
 This fact, together with catalytic converters, makes it possible that modern emission legislation can be met.

 So, since a computer is overseeing this entire process, it stands to reason that the ECU knows best.
 Should we then conclude that nothing can be done to further optimise the system’s settings?
 No, certainly not.
 In fact, standardised ECU programming errs on the side of caution and might not be optimally efficient.
 This is because a one-size-fits-all ECU programming for all the engines rolling off the production line leaves room for improvement.
 Installing a Unichip will allow you to optimise the control maps so that they work perfectly for your specific engine.

 With the Unichip, we can fine-tune the air-fuel ratio.
 You may get very useful performance and economy gains this way.
-If you are not happy within three months, we will remove your Unichip and refund you.
 You have nothing to lose!
 Do not miss out on the benefits of a Unichip.
 Click here to contact us and have our technicians fit your Unichip today.